1 Nature is maximally efficient

 Exploration.In the 1890s, Planck discovered photons, the particles of light.
 He also found that it is not possible to measure smaller changes than ℏ, a constant of nature that he called the elementary quantum of action.
 (Actually, he found that the smallest change was h=2πℏ, but nowadays the two quantities are often used interchangeably.)

 The term "quantum" was made popular by Galileo, who explained that matter is made of "piccolissimi quanti", tiny quanta that are not divisible.
 Planck took over the term.
-He was a quiet man, but was conscious that he made one of the greatest discoveries ever.
+He was a quiet man, but was conscious that he made, by chance, one of the greatest discoveries ever.

 Attempt of a counter-example.
 To determine the action of a free particle requires to measure its energy at two different points in time.
 Even though, classically, action W is given by energy E times delta t, in nature and in quantum theory the action value W remains finite when delta t gets small, because of the uncertainty relation: the energy (difference) increases when delta t decreases.
 (Measuring energy requires time, that time must be shorter than delta t.)
 For small delta t, ℏ is at work: the uncertainty relation prevents that the measured action goes to zero when delta t goes to zero.